Himanshu-sudo/Steering-wheel-angle-simulation/README.md

-# Autopilot-TensorFlow
-A TensorFlow implementation of this [Nvidia paper](https://arxiv.org/pdf/1604.07316.pdf) with some changes.

 # Motivation
 * A lot of accidents take place because a driver who is a human being driving a car gets distracted.